Norwegian College of General Sciences

 Norwegian College of General Sciences (Den allmennvitenskapelige høgskole) or AVH is a former Norwegian college which from 1968 to 1996 was part of the University of Trondheim (UNIT).
 It was created as the Norwegian College of Teaching in Trondheim (NLHT) in 1922, a name which it retained until 1984.
 In 1968 it became part of the new university in Trondheim, but in practice it retained much of its former autonomy.
-The college received its final name in 1984.
-In 1996 it was merged with the rest of the university to create the new Norwegian University of Science and Technology (NTNU).

-The college had three campuses, located at Rosenborg (chemistry and biology), Lade (mathematics, physics, informatics and psychology) and Dragvoll (social studies and humanities).
-The campuses at Rosenborg and Lade were in 2000 abandoned and, except for psychology, moved to Gløshaugen, where the Norwegian Institute of Technology (NTH) was located.
-The campus at Lade has been converted to apartments and offices while the buildings at Rosenborg have been razed and replaced by apartments.